-In an overbite, the upper front teeth extend down over the lower front teeth, sometimes causing the lower front teeth to bite into the roof of the mouth.
+- Overbite – When the upper front teeth extend over the lower teeth.
+This can cause the lower teeth to bite the roof of the mouth

 - Underbite – When the lower front teeth extend past the upper front teeth.

 - Crossbite – When the upper front teeth sit just inside the lower row of teeth.
 Crossbite malocclusions can lead to misaligned jaw growth and tooth stratification

 - Crowding – When teeth have insufficient room for eruption from the gum line.
 Orthodontic treatment can frequently correct this without the removal of any teeth.

 - Midlines – This occurs when the back bite does not align appropriately.
 Correcting this will help ensure healthy jaw development and dental function.

 - Overjet – When the upper teeth are angled or stick out too far forward from the lower teeth.
 A frequent dental injury can occur by breaking or chipping the front teeth with this type of malalignment.